coderhero/Plants-vs-Zombies/README.md

 - when all zombies are killed, the game is winning.

 ### Code Snippet
+- Instead of storing the object data into the DOM dataset, I write the function to create Peashooter model in Javascript, the function includes the model datasets and the DOM element initialization.
+It provides the ability to modify my model conveniently and extensibility.
+I also refactor my model of Zombie and Sun in Javascript.

 ```
 function Peashooter() {
   // peashooter initialization